 - Ministry - Elders serve primarily by teaching and giving direction; deacons serve in carrying out tasks.

-- Appointed - Elders are appointed by evangelists, deacons selected by the church and confirmed by the elders and the evangelist.
+- Appointed - Elders are appointed by evangelists; deacons are selected by the church and confirmed by the elders.